j1-aggie/Python-api-Challenge/README.md

 Conclusions

 After completing the weather py analysis using the citipy module to pull in 500 random cities, the conclusions that can be drawn are that:
-  •	Temperature seems to have a clear correlation with latitude.
+  * Temperature seems to have a clear correlation with latitude.
-  •	As expected, the weather becomes significantly warmer as you approach the equator.
+  * As expected, the weather becomes significantly warmer as you approach the equator.
 On average the southern hemisphere tends to be warmer than the northern hemisphere.
-  •	There is no strong relationship between latitude and cloudiness or wind speed.
-  •	There is no strong relationship between latitude and humidity.
+  * There is no strong relationship between latitude and humidity.
 However, there is a slightly larger amount of northern hemisphere cities with higher humidity than cities in the southern hemisphere.